-Prophesy to these bones, and say to them, "Dry bones, hear the word of the Lord!" ...
-So I prophesied as he commanded me, and breath entered them, and they came to life...(vv.
+Prophesy over these bones, and say to them, "O dry bones, hear the word of the LORD" ...
+So I prophesied as he commanded me, and the breath came into them, and they lived and stood on their feet... (vv.
 4, 10).

 His point?
-The preaching of the word is the breath of life!
+The preaching of the Word is the breath of life!

 In sum: during the Old Testament, preaching was called prophecy.
-It was a life or death matter: when the word-bearing prophet was heard and obeyed, life and blessing followed; when he was rejected, alienation and death resulted.
-And make no mistake about it, God's word never fails.
+It was a life or death matter: when the Word-bearing prophet was heard and obeyed, life and blessing followed; when he was rejected, alienation and death resulted.
+And make no mistake about it, God's Word never fails.
 As the rain and snow make the earth bud and flourish, so the word that goes forth from God's mouth:

-It shall not return to me empty, but will accomplish what I desire, and achieve the purpose for which I sent it (Isa.
+[I]t shall not return to me empty, but it shall accomplish that which I purpose, and shall succeed in the thing for which I sent it (Isa.
 55:11).